Keyhabit/LButtonScrollTB/README.md

 This is intended to be used with finger-operated trackballs to scroll by holding down the thumb button.

+Installation:
 Works on Windows only and requires you to install Autohotkey v1.x.
 Unpack the .zip file to a folder somewhere and run LButtonScrollTB.ahk.
+The other files are two Autohotkey dependencies and an icon file to be shown while in scroll mode.

 Operation:
 - Hold down the primary / left trackball (mouse) button and drag the mouse pointer in any direction for a distance of 50 pixel to engage auto-scroll.
 Scrolling mode will then begin automatically and will continue until you release the button.